|

 The arid badlands, varied coastal habitats and rugged mountains of the south-eastern corner of Spain are the perfect spring destination for the all-round naturalist, particularly rich in flowers, butterflies, dragonflies and some of Europe's most charismatic and colourful birds.

 Almería is perhaps the most arid region of Western Europe, experiencing more than 3,100 hours of sunlight and just 250 mm of precipitation annually.
-Not surprisingly, the vegetation is very distinctive, harbouring many endemic species; of the thousand-odd taxa of vascular plant known to occur in the Cabo de Gata natural park, for example, around 12% are unique to Iberia.
+Not surprisingly, the vegetation is very distinctive, harbouring many endemic species; of the thousand-odd taxa of vascular plant known to occur in the Cabo de Gata Natural Park, for example, around 12% are unique to Iberia.

 Fagonia Fagonia cretica